Green Factories (procurement and production initiatives)

 Consideration of Water Resources

-Konica Minolta monitors and manages the volume of water use at each site and strives to reduce its total water consumption in line with the reduction targets it has established.
+Konica Minolta monitors and manages the volume of water use at each site and strives to reduce its total water intake in line with the reduction targets it has established.

-In initiatives for the Excellent Green Factory Certification System, Konica Minolta’s key production sites around the world are currently working to reduce water intake to meet targets for reduction of water consumption.
+In initiatives for the Excellent Green Factory Certification System, Konica Minolta’s key production sites around the world are currently working to reduce water intake to meet targets for reduction of water intake.

 To be certified under this system, a factory must reduce its water intake per unit of production by 8% compared to 2015.
 This standard has been applied to the Group's major production sites around the world.
 The target was to reduce water intake by 378,000 cubic meters compared to 2015, before the end of fiscal 2019.
 As a result of various initiatives at each production site, Excellent Green Factory certification was achieved at nine sites, and in fiscal 2019 the Group’s water intake was down by 409,000 cubic meters compared to 2015.